meganskye/docs/content/en/dev-tut-dvm-deposit.md

 ## Pangolin Testnet

-The Pangolin TestNet is a network for contract developers maintained by the Darwinia team with native token `PRING.` This network integrates the Darwinia Virtual Machine (DVM) which supports Ethereum smart contracts on the current Darwinia network.
-On Pangolin you can use the most common Ethereum tools, such as Metamask, Remix, etc. and unlike on Crab Network, Pangolin tokens are freely issued to those who apply.
+The Pangolin TestNet is a network for smart contract developers maintained by the Darwinia team with native token `PRING.` This network integrates the Darwinia Virtual Machine (DVM) which supports Ethereum smart contracts on the current Darwinia network.
+On Pangolin, you can use the most common Ethereum tools such as Metamask, Remix, etc. and unlike Crab Network cRING tokens, Pangolin tokens are freely issued to those who apply.

-Developers who would like to deploy smart contracts or test their functionality for use on Darwinia network can apply for free pRING tokens in [Darwinia Element](https://app.element.io/?pk_vid=6961ca0f7c45f8bf16052310122d2437#/room/#darwinia:matrix.org).
+Developers who would like to deploy smart contracts and test their functionality for use on Darwinia network can apply for free pRING tokens in [Darwinia Element](https://app.element.io/?pk_vid=6961ca0f7c45f8bf16052310122d2437#/room/#darwinia:matrix.org).

 ## Add Pangolin to MetaMask